 - Install updates for operating systems, apps, and software packages: This tip looks very straightforward, but maybe you are one of these people who always postpone security updates.
-Of course, even your router or IP camera run software and there may be some important security updates that need to be installed.
-If possible, allow devices and software to automatically download and install updates.
-This is especially true for apps/software that directly communicate with the internet like operating systems, web browsers, and many apps.
+Of course, even your router or IP camera run software, and you may need to install security updates.
+If possible, allow devices and software to download and install updates automatically.
+This is especially true for software that directly communicates with the internet, like operating systems, web browsers, and many apps.

 - Keep an up-to-date inventory of your devices: This may look like an impossible or unnecessary task.
-However, if you ever lose devices, this inventory can be a life saver.
+However, if you ever lose devices, this inventory can be a lifesaver.
 Start small and continuously add and update entries.
-For example, write down names of devices, information about warranty, monthly costs, and security-related data like if there are passwords stored on the device.
+For example, write down names of devices, information about the warranty, monthly costs, and security-related data like passwords stored on the device.

-- Disable unused interfaces: Every device comes with interfaces so that it can interact with you or other devices.
+- Disable unused interfaces: Every device comes with interfaces to interact with you or other devices.
 For instance, there is WiFi, Bluetooth, NFC, USB ports, file sharing, or optical interfaces.
 If you do not use Bluetooth, turn it off.
 If you do not use WiFi, turn it off.
 If you are tech-savvy, turn off USB or network ports.

 - Delete unused apps and software packages: If you don’t use certain apps on your device, delete them.
 Software that isn’t on your device can’t be exploited.
-Sometimes, installing software also install dependencies on your system.
-Regularly check if you still need these dependencies (like Java Runtime Environment, or Python 2).
+Sometimes, installing software also installs dependencies on your system.
+Regularly check if you still need these dependencies (like Java Runtime Environment or Python 2).

-- Delete unused accounts and settings on your devices: Many devices allow you to store certain authentication data, e.g., WiFi names and passwords, or Bluetooth devices connected to them.
+- Delete unused accounts and settings on your devices: Many devices allow you to store specific authentication data, e.g., WiFi names and passwords or Bluetooth devices connected to them.
 If you don’t need this data anymore, delete it.

 - Never connect removable media to your devices without knowing its origin: We think of a random USB flash drive in the parking lot here.
 Lost and found items can be malicious.

-- Turn on full-disk (or similar) encryption: If your device allows you to easily set up full-disk encryption, turn it on.
-This encryption protects data at rest (data stored on your device’s storage media), for example, if someone steals your USB flash drive, your hard disk, or laptop.
-It doesn’t protect data in transit (like your network traffic), or data in use (like data currently in your device’s memory).
+- Turn on full-disk (or similar) encryption: If your device allows you to set up full-disk encryption easily, turn it on.
+This encryption protects data at rest (data stored on your device’s storage media), for example, if someone steals your USB flash drive, hard disk, or laptop.
+It doesn’t protect data in transit (like your network traffic) or data in use (like data currently in your device’s memory).

 - Securely dispose devices: If you don’t want your smart-something anymore or if your laptop needs to be replaced, be aware that there is personal and sensitive data on it.
 Just deleting data or resetting to factory settings isn’t always sufficient.
-Look for possibilities to securely erase data on the devices, or remove their data storage before disposing/selling the rest.
-If you are unsure whether your family photos, web searches, and banking data has been securely deleted, contact service providers that are specialized in securely disposing media.
+Look for possibilities to securely erase data on the devices or remove their data storage before disposing/selling the rest.
+If you are unsure whether your family photos, web searches, and banking data have been securely deleted, contact service providers specialized in securely disposing media.

 Besides devices, you likely registered one or more accounts on the internet.
 Examples are e-mail accounts, online banking accounts, and online shopping accounts.
 There are also accounts created by apps on your smartphone in the background.
 For instance, if you register for an instant messenger, it likely registered an account for you.
 Again, here are some tips:

-- Provide the least amount of personal data possible, and document data you enter: Like a basic inventory of your devices, it is a good practice to document personal data you enter on the internet.
+- Provide the least amount of personal data possible, and document data you enter: Like a basic inventory of your devices, it is good to document personal data you enter on the internet.
 This may again sound like an impossible task, but this doesn’t have to be complicated.
 For instance, most common password managers allow you to store notes additionally to the password itself.
 Use these text boxes for documentation.
 For instance, you registered an account for online shopping.
-You entered your name, your physical address, your date of birth, your e-mail address, and a password.
-Since you likely already store e-mail address and password for this account in a password manager (we hope so at least), you only have to add “name, physical address, DOB” to this entry.
+You entered your name, your physical address, date of birth, e-mail address, and password.
+Since you likely already store the e-mail address and password for this account in a password manager (we hope so, at least), you only have to add “name, physical address, DOB” to this entry.

 - Download and delete old e-mails and other old data: Deleted e-mails can’t be leaked or accessed by unauthorized parties.
 Most people don’t keep their physical mail in their physical mailbox either.
 For instance, there is no reason to store 2-year-old e-mails online.
 However, some people never delete their e-mails.
 The same is true for other data.
 If it is still important, download it and store it offline.

-- Delete or disable unused accounts: Some people try out services by registering an account and then they never log in again.
+- Delete or disable unused accounts: Some people try out services by registering an account, and then they never log in again.
 This seems to be true for many accounts on the Fediverse, for example.
 If you don’t need your account anymore, delete it.
 If it can’t be deleted (for example, Wikipedia accounts can’t be deleted), disable it.
 This makes impersonation much harder.
-Furthermore, if this data gets leaked in future, attackers can’t misuse it.
-Keep in mind that many service providers may still store information about you even after deleting your account (for instance, for legal reasons or in backups).
+Furthermore, if this data gets leaked in the future, attackers can’t misuse it.
+Remember that many service providers may still store information about you even after deleting your account (for instance, for legal reasons or in backups).